-- Cheetah Xi 50 has only one (1) addressable loop with a maximum of 50 devices. - Can be assigned to 4 discrete zones, - 3. - Timeout delay becomes active if relay state is set to 'Time Delay'.
-Can be assigned to any 3 zones, 254 any zone, or 255 any zone (non-disable). - Restart delay becomes active if relay is configured for AHU shutdown operation. - These options are not available if relay is configured for AHU shutdown operation.
-6. - 7.
-Output control is disabled if relay is set for AHU Shutdown operation. - Silence option becomes active if relay state is set to "ON".
+- Cheetah Xi can have up to four (4) addressable loops. - Can be assigned to 4 discrete zones,

+- Timeout delay becomes active if relay state is set to 'Time Delay'.

+Can be assigned to any 3 zones, 254 any zone, or 255 any zone (non-disable).

+Restart delay becomes active if relay is configured for AHU shutdown operation.

+These options are not available if relay is configured for AHU shutdown operation. - Output control is disabled if relay is set for AHU Shutdown operation.
+Silence option becomes active if relay state is set to "ON".

 Circuit or Component Program Feature or Option Permitted in UL 864?
 (Y/N) Possible Settings (Defaults shown bold) Settings permitted in UL 864 Notes

 Defaults Common

-(Releasing Loop Number of Device Υ 1 1
+(Releasing Module) Loop Number of Device Υ 1 - 4 1

-Module) Address of Device Y 1 - 50
+Address of Device Υ 1 - 254

 Output Υ Enabled/Disabled

 Custom Message Y 60 character user defined (1-001 RELEASING MOD Loop 1 - Address 001)

-Y Default/ User Defined
+Υ Default/ User Defined

 Zone Assignments Υ 0 - 253 2

-Output Type Y No Output / Solenoid / Expanded Solenoid / Masterbox / ARM-IRM / Expanded ARM-IRM / Watermist System 3
+Output Type Y No Output / Solenoid / Expanded Solenoid / Masterbox / ARM/IRM / Expanded ARM/IRM / Watermist System 3

-Output State Y No Output State / Alarm / Pre- discharge / Release

 Solenoid Output Type

 Output State Y No Output State / Alarm / Pre- Discharge / Release

 Timeout Υ 0 - 80 Minutes/Seconds

 Expanded Solenoid Output Type

 Timeout Υ 0 - 80 Minutes/Seconds

 Output Control

 Output Settings Priority Row Υ 1 - 32

 Activation State Y No State / Alarm / Summing Alarm / Supervisory / Release / Pre-Discharge

 Action Type Y No Action / Activate on Any of 3 zones / Activate on All of 3 zones / Activate on Specific Device / Activate on multiple priority rows active

-Release State Y OFF / ON (Continuous) / Timed
+Release State Υ OFF / ON (Continuous) / Timed

 State Counter Υ 1 - 16

 First Action Latch Rows Υ 0 - 32 4

 Masterbox Output Type

-Output State Y No Output State / Alarm / Pre- Discharge / Release
+Output State Υ No Output State / Alarm / Pre- Discharge / Release

 ARM/IRM Output Type

 Output State Y No Output State / Alarm / Pre- Discharge / Release

-- 1. Cheetah Xi 50 has only one (1) addressable loop with a maximum of 50 devices. - 2.
-Can be assigned to 3 discrete zones, - 3.
-Depending upon the output type selected, additional programming options will become available. - 4.
-Any action within the first rows defined by the value will operate on a first only basis.
+- Cheetah Xi can have up to four (4) addressable loops. - Can be assigned to 3 discrete zones, - Depending upon the output type selected, additional programming options will become available. - Any action within the first rows defined by the value will operate on a first only basis.
 Outputs associated with the first active row will remain until that row is no longer active.
 Any rows operating on the same output value that become true will be locked out from changing the output value until the first one that became active is no longer active.